gewuek/flower_classification_vai_tf_numpy_array/README.md

 And you may find the dataset from Keras tutorial: https://www.kaggle.com/alxmamaev/flowers-recognition <br />
 The ARM deploy code is modified from the DNNDK resnet50 example code. <br />

-The whole design is trained and deployed using Ubuntu 18.04 + TensorFlow 1.12 + DNNDK 3.1 + PetaLinux 2019.1. <br />
+The whole design is trained and deployed using Ubuntu 18.04 + Vitis AI 1.2 + TensorFlow 1.15 + PetaLinux 2020.1. <br />
 <br />

 ***To be notices:*** Although this design uses Xilinx tools to deploy design on Xilinx developboard this is just personal release.
 No gurantee can be made here. :-) Pease feel free to contact me or post your questions on:  <br />